threatgrid/ctia/README.md

 It rate limits how many HTTP requests a CTIA group can make in an hour.
 The group is identified with the property :identity of the current Ring request.

-When the rate limit is not reached, the header `X-Ratelimit-Group-Limit` is returned in the response:
+Before the rate limit is reached, the header `X-Ratelimit-Group-Limit` is returned in the response:

 ```
 HTTP/1.1 200 OK